bernardtse/nosql-challenge/README.md

 ## 1. Overview
 The UK Food Standards Agency assesses food hygiene ratings for establishments across the United Kingdom.
-This project analyses data from the agency to help journalists at *Eat Safe, Love* identify key insights for articles.
+This challenge analyses data from the agency to help journalists at *Eat Safe, Love* identify key insights for articles.
 The analysis is carried out using MongoDB and Jupyter Notebooks, focusing on data manipulation, updates, and exploratory queries.

 ![MongoDB](images/mongodb.png)